If you want to put your shooting skills to the test, one of the greatest ways to prove your marksmanship skills is in 3-Gun competitions.

 What is 3-Gun?

-3-gun competitions are shooting matches that require the competitors to engage targets with three different guns; pistol, rifle, and shotgun.
+3-Gun competitions are shooting matches that require competitors to engage targets with three different guns – pistol, rifle, and shotgun.

-Shooters should expect to be shooting from behind barriers or obstacles at targets ranging from steel plates, to paper targets, to clay pigeons.
-Part of the fun of 3-gun shooting is the variety of different engagements one will find as they compete in different matches.
+Shooters can expect to make difficult shots from behind barriers and around obstacles.
+Targets range from steel plates, to paper targets, to clay pigeons.
+Part of the fun of 3-Gun is the variety of engagements that can be found in each match.